jockbert/monkey_test/DOCUMENTATION.md

 ```

 There are some more specialized generators.
 In module
-`gen::sized` there are generators that return progressively larger and lager
+`gen::sized` there are generators that return progressively larger and larger
 values, suitable for controlling the size of generated collections.
 In module
 `gen::fixed` there are generators that do not use randomness, which can be
-useful some times.
+useful sometimes.

 ```rust
 use monkey_test::*;